ssube/VoodooShader/README.md

 The Voodoo Shader Framework, all associated binary or object files and source code is released under the terms and conditions of the GNU Lesser General Public License, version 3.
 See the included LICENSE file for more details.

 The Voodoo Shader Framework has absolutely no warranty, as described in the license document.
-Some support may be provided, at the developer's discretion; please use the above contact methods to get in touch.
+Some support may be provided at the discretion of the developer; please use the above contact methods to get in touch.